Halina Reijn: 2013–2018: Continued theater work and final film roles

 Reijn closed out the year of 2015 on stage with an adaptation of Louis Couperus's famous novel, The Hidden Force.
 Set on Java in the backdrop of Dutch East Indies, the narrative explores cultural differences and clashes between Dutch colonizers and the indigenous indonesians.
 Reijn's role in the play was as Leonie van Oudijck, who she described as a femme fatale.
-She followed in the footsteps of Pleuni Touw, who played the character in the De Stille Kracht mini-series, which was noted for having first nude scene on Dutch television.
+She followed in the footsteps of Pleuni Touw, who played the character in the De Stille Kracht mini-series, which was noted for having the first nude scene on Dutch television.
 It was met a moderately positive response from Dutch reviewers on its opening at Ruhrtriennale, who praised the special effects but on the opposite side, the writing and some of the acting received criticism.
 After Ruhrtriennale, it was restaged at the Stadsschouwburg and DeSingel until February 2016.
 Besides an appearance at the Chekhov Festival in 2017, the play returned at the end of both 2017 and 2018.
 On 1 December 2015, Reijn and Carice van Houten established their own production company and publisher named Man Up.
 Reijn already made known previously, the duo's ambitions to collaborate more and move into producing their own projects.
 Reijn was slated to appear in Marleen Jonkman's directorial debut, La Holandesa, as a childless woman trying to get her life together, but was replaced by Rifka Lodeizen as she had to drop out for other obligations.

 In the summer of 2016, Reijn and TGA debut a faithful reworking of Woody Allen's Husbands and Wives at the Holland Festival, directed by Simon Stone.
 In it she took on the role of Judy, played by Mia Farrow in the film.
 It was met with significant acclaim from critics.
 Reijn's Judy earned her considerable praise.
 They would go on tour with Husbands and Wives starting in September up to March 2017.
 In the winter of 2016/2017, she could be seen in the musical film De Zevende Hemel, It was released in theaters to a mixed critical reception.
 On stage in the play Obsession next to Jude Law, this play was a coproduction between Toneelgroep Amsterdam and the Barbican Centre London and was performed in English.
 Although the play quickly sold out, it was unable to meet the high expections and was greeted with a lukewarm response.
 In the fall, she had a supporting role in the romantic drama film Love Revisited.
 In 2018, she guest starred in two television shows.
 She was one of the Dutch celebrities that played as herself in Linda de Mol's comedy series Family Kruys.
 She also starred in the Swedish thriller Conspiracy of Silence, an eight part series about the international arms trade.